ShyftXero/byoctf_discord/README.md

 ## TODO / bugs
 - Flag solves only report 1 challenge that it is a part of during the "congrats" message.
 - ~~You can submit a flag for a challenge that isn't unlocked yet.~~
   - ~~may not be a huge issue.
-How would you know to find it if you hadn't been prompted to search for it some how?
+How would you know to find it if you hadn't been prompted to search for it some how?~~
-  - this is more likely to occur for challenges with a lot of narrative and that build on each other.
+  - ~~this is more likely to occur for challenges with a lot of narrative and that build on each other. ~~
-    - things where you are likely to have to "investigate" for perform some sort of forensics as part of a later challenge.
+    - ~~things where you are likely to have to "investigate" for perform some sort of forensics as part of a later challenge. ~~
+  - resolved.
+100% unlock
 ~~
 - We chose to not show your teammates challenges or your own challenges
   - You can use `!bstat` to see your challenges.